elliotroutier/elliot_portfolio/_projects/product-deisgn/index.md

 ---
 layout: post
-title: Product Design - Inclusive Consumer Product Development
+title: Product Design – Inclusive Consumer Product Development
 description: This project was part of the Design, Materials, and Manufacturing module.
-It involved creating a mechanical product to support older users with mobility challenges, no electronics or digital systems allowed.
+It involved creating a mechanical product to support older users with mobility challenges — with no electronics or digital systems allowed.
 skills:
   - CAD
   - Materials & Manufacturing Process Selection